StackMCP

 The Bottom Line

-If you are starting a new project and choosing a backend specifically for AI-assisted development, Supabase MCP currently offers the tighter integration.
-The ability to run SQL queries, apply migrations, and branch your database through your AI assistant is a workflow that Firebase's NoSQL model simply cannot match.
+Supabase MCP is lean, SQL-powered, and built for direct database control.
+Firebase MCP is broad, service-rich, and built for the Google ecosystem.
+For new projects optimizing for AI-assisted development, Supabase MCP currently offers the tighter integration -- SQL queries, migrations, and database branching through your assistant is a workflow Firebase's NoSQL model cannot match.

 Related Stacks